wpquads/quick-adsense-reloaded/readme.txt

 = 1.8.3 =
 * New: WordPress 5.0 Gutenberg support
 * New: WordPress 5.1 support
+* New: WordPress 5.1.1 support
+* Fix: Undefined offset in wpquads\adsense

 = 1.8.2 =
 * Fix: Gutenberg breaks traditional admin notices so we remove our admin notices from the edit screen